Krishak Sramik Party: Background

-Praja Party
+History

+1929–1947

 In 1929, 18 members of the Bengal Legislative Council formed the All Bengal Tenants Association, which became known as the Praja Party.
 Its leaders included A. K. Fazlul Huq, Sir Azizul Haque, Maulvi Tamizuddin Khan and Sir Abdur Rahim.
 The group was formed to capitalize on the resentment caused among peasants by the Bengal Tenancy (Amendment) Act, 1928, which enjoyed the support of wealthy Hindus.

-Krishak Praja Party

 When the Government of India Act 1935 planned the 1937 Indian provincial elections, the Praja Party was renamed as the Krishak Praja Party, with the intention of appealing to a broad rural base.
 Its main rivals were the Bengal Congress and the Bengal Provincial Muslim League.
 The Krishak Praja Party won 36 seats in the Bengal Legislative Assembly.
 Due to non-cooperation and boycott of the new system by the Congress, the Krishak Praja Party claimed the right to form a government, with support from the Muslim League.
 A. K. Fazlul Huq became the first Prime Minister of Bengal.
 As part of reforming the zamindari system, Prime Minister Huq used legal and administrative measures to relieve the debts of farmers.
 The party saw internal rebellion soon after taking power and Huq emerged as its lone cabinet member.

 In 1940, Prime Minister Huq supported the Muslim League's Lahore Resolution.

 The Huq ministry governed during the period of World War II.
 In 1941, the Muslim League withdrew support for Prime Minister Huq after he joined the Viceroy's defence council against the wishes of the League's president Muhammad Ali Jinnah.
 Jinnah felt the council was dominated by politicians who did not support the partition of India.
 Huq was joined on the council by the premier of Punjab, Sir Sikandar Hayat Khan.
 In Bengal, Huq formed a second coalition with the Hindu Mahasabha and its leader Syama Prasad Mukherjee.
 The Huq-Syama coalition lasted until 1943, when the Muslim League secured majority support in the assembly.